RE/MAX We Sell Paradise > Blog of Local Area > Weather and Climate > Intertropical Convergence Zone

 How the ITCZ moves throughout the year

-The ITCZ forms over the hottest parts of the land and sea and these hot areas move with the seasons.
+The Intertropical Convergence Zone forms over the hottest parts of the land and sea and these hot areas move with the seasons.
 For this reason, in July the ITCZ sits over Mexico, Central America (including Costa Rica), Colombia and Venezuela.
 For January, the ITCZ shifts south, sitting over southern Colombia and northern Brazil – so it is in constant motion.
 Because land heats faster than water, where the ITCZ is situated over land it tends to be pulled more north in July and more south in January.

 Map of world.